 On 12 and 22 March 2020, respectively, the Australian government announced its first and second economic stimulus packages to support households and businesses, effective immediately.
+These were augmented by the announcement of the JobKeeper Payment on March 30, 2020.
 It was estimated that up to 3.5 million businesses would receive direct assistance in one or more of the following ways:

 1. Support for Business Investment:

 An additional $3.2 billion has been allocated to accelerate depreciation deductions.
-Until 30 June 2021, businesses with an annual turnover below $500 million can deduct 50% of the cost of new Division 40 assets upon installation.
+Until June 30, 2021, businesses with an annual turnover below $500 million can deduct 50% of the cost of new Division 40 assets upon installation or use thereof.
 Standard depreciation rates will apply to the balance.